Holladay in Benton County, Tennessee — The American South (East South Central)

 Erected by Tennessee Civil War Trails.

 Location.
 35° 52.217′ N, 88° 0.237′ W. Marker is in Holladay, Tennessee, in Benton County.
 Marker is on Interstate 40W at milepost 131, 1.9 miles west of Birdsong Road (Tennessee Route 191), on the right when traveling west.
+Located at the Rest Stop Patsy Cline and Chet Atkins.
 Touch for map.
-Located at the Rest Stop Patsy Cline and Chet Atkins.
 Marker is in this post office area: Holladay TN 38341, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 11, 2018.
-This page originally submitted on May 26, 2018, by Denise Boose of Tehachapi, California.
-This page has been viewed 101 times since then and 4 times this year.
+This page was last revised on February 9, 2019.
+It was originally submitted on May 26, 2018, by Denise Boose of Tehachapi, California.
+This page has been viewed 188 times since then and 42 times this year.
 Last updated on June 10, 2018, by Byron Hooks of Sandy Springs, Georgia.
 Photos: 1, 2, 3, 4, 5. submitted on May 26, 2018, by Denise Boose of Tehachapi, California. • Bill Pfingsten was the editor who published this page.